Dog Worming: Get Into the Habit of De-worming Puppies and Dogs

-How to Worm A Puppy or Dog?
+Dog Worming: How to Worm A Puppy or Dog?

 Dogs and puppies regularly need to be treated for worms.
 Intestinal worms and parasites are extremely common in dogs and puppies.
 Your veterinarian will give you medicine to clear up the situation.
 Some veterinarians will prescribe a pill that has to be administered monthly to your pet.
 Worms are contracted in various ways including contaminated soil, mosquito bites, and by eating fleas.
 Your vet will probably ask you to bring in a recent stool sample to be tested.
-This is usually done at the puppy’s/dog’s yearly check up.
+This is usually done at the puppies/dogs yearly check up.

 We have generally wormed our puppies between 6-9 weeks old depending on how their physical strength and development is doing.
 IMPORTANT: Do not give over the counter worming medicine to a dog that is looking or acting sick.
 Your dog or puppy should be taken to consult a licensed vet in this case.
+(Please follow manufacturer’s directions for individual wormers.
+Deworming history of newly acquired puppies should be obtained to determine whether additional dog worming is needed.)
+Initiate treatment at 6 weeks of age.
+For a puppy at increased risk, also treat at 12 weeks, and then monthly until the puppy is 6 months old.
+Treat mother at the same time.

-Nursing Dams Deworming:
+Nursing Dams Deworming

 Treat concurrently with puppies.